-In this article, we offer our perspective on the top 10 cyber security trends in 2021.
+In this article, we offer our perspective on the top 10 cybersecurity trends.

-Our team of IT security experts have spent hundreds of hours researching and analyzing the emerging threat landscape in 2020 to bring forward these predictions.
+Our team of IT security experts has spent hundreds of hours researching and analyzing the emerging threat landscape to bring forward these predictions.

 The purpose is to explain how these threats impact businesses and individuals alike while delivering actionable steps you can take to be more secure.